pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

     $ sudo ./ensure-permissions-${ROLE}

-You're now ready to launch the pryv components.
-First, run the configuration leader service on the leader machine:
+On the leader machine only, run the configuration leader service:

     $ sudo ./run-config-leader

-Then, run the configuration follower service on each machine, which will pull the necessary configuration files from the leader.
+Then, run the configuration follower service, which will pull the necessary configuration files from the leader:

   $ sudo ./run-config-follower

-Now that the configuration is ready, you can launch the platform:
+Now that the configuration is ready, you can launch the Pryv.io components:

   $ sudo ./run-pryv